These homemade Vegan Mince Pies hold the very essence of Christmas in their delicious pastry crusts. Nothing can beat one warm from the oven!

 While they bake, your house will fill with the warmly spiced, festive scent of Christmas!

 Vegan Mince Pies are great served warm straight from the oven.
-Eat them as they are or top with a generous dollop of melting vegan brandy butter, vanilla ice cream, vegan custard or vegan whipped cream.
+Eat them as they are or top them with a generous dollop of melting vegan brandy butter, vanilla ice cream, vegan custard, or vegan whipped cream.

 Recipe